UNMC_Acronym_Vert_sm_4c

 2020

-The National Quarantine Unit and the Nebraska Biocontainment Unit were activated during the COVID-19 outbreak, working closely with federal partners.
-In February, 57 Americans who had been working in Wuhan, China and 13 passengers from the Diamond Princess cruise ship in Japan were evacuated and transported to Nebraska.
-From then on, the Global Center and UNMC's College of Public Health have partnered together to develop training and resource materials specific to the COVID-19 global pandemic.
+• The National Quarantine Unit (NQU) and the NBU are activated during the COVID-19 outbreak, working closely with federal partners.
+Fifty-seven Americans who had been working in Wuhan, China, and 13 passengers from the Diamond Princess cruise ship in Japan are evacuated and transported to Nebraska.

 2022

-In October, the GCHS launched the "Never Again: Pandemic Readiness" Summit Series.
-This summit series brings together experts, academicians, and business professionals to discuss our response to date and, identify key areas for improvement, and explore opportunities for public-private partnership to prevent similar results in future pandemics.
+• GCHS introduced the "Never Again: Pandemic Readiness" Summit Series.
+This series convenes experts, academics, and business leaders to evaluate our current response efforts, identify critical areas for improvement, and discuss potential public-private partnerships aimed at preventing adverse outcomes in future pandemics.

 2023

-In January, the GCHS hosted its second chapter of the Never Again: Pandemic Readiness Summit Series, which hosted Dr. Jeremy Farrar, MBBS, DPhil, a world-renowned epidemiologist and clinical scientist and a panel of emergency preparedness and response and highly infectious contagious disease experts.
+• The Global Center for Health Security (GCHS) hosted the second chapter of the Never Again: Pandemic Readiness Summit Series, featuring Dr. Jeremy Farrar, MBBS, DPhil, a world-renowned epidemiologist and clinical scientist.
+The summit included a panel of experts in emergency preparedness, response, and highly infectious contagious diseases.